Olunuga/100-days-of-code/r1-log.md

 **Today's Progress**: Added buttons to the UITableView cells and intercept it when clicked within the Host ViewController to display menu for each cell.
 Used delegation pattern.
 Created a protocol within the cell class and passed action to the host cell.

 **learnt about**
 - More on protocol.
-Delagation pattern
+Delegation pattern
 - Revisted Enum creation.
 **Thoughts:**  same as yesterday.